dundee/gdu/README.md

 If you want lower memory usage and don't mind giving up some speed, you can use `--enable-gc` / `-g` flag.
 It will run garbage collection during the analysis phase.
 As a result, the analysis will be about 25% slower and will consume about 30% less memory.
+You should use this option if you are scanning more than circa 3 milion files.

 If you need some more fine tunning, you can use the `GOGC` environment variable to set how often the garbage collection will happen.
 Default value is `100`.
 Lower value means GC will run more often.
 Higher than 100 means less often.
 Negative number will stop GC.